richasopa/richasopa/README.md

 Every project here starts with a business question.

-Whether it's improving a conversion funnel, evaluating an A/B test, understanding customer behavior, or predicting churn, I enjoy turning data into decisions—not just insights.
+Whether it's improving a conversion funnel, evaluating an A/B test, understanding customer behavior, or predicting churn, I enjoy turning data into decisions, not just insights.

 ---